Founder-Led AI Systems Research.

 Deep Bound Research is the public-facing identity of Deep Bound Research Labs.
 DBRL is used as a short abbreviation for the formal name and for the dbresearchlabs.com domain.

-We build public research artifacts, open-source systems, and applied software infrastructure designed for the shift from simple AI responses to governed execution in complex operational environments.
+DBRL builds public research artifacts, staged prototype systems, and applied infrastructure for the shift from simple AI responses to governed execution in complex operational environments — with explicit labels for what is public, planned, or internal.

 Location